bradfrost/atomic-design/chapter-1.md

 ### The hard sell
 In order to benefit from style guides, organizations must first appropriate the necessary time and budget to make them happen. **That requires organizations to overcome the short-term mentality** that all-to-often creeps its way into company culture.

 The long-term benefits that style guides provide are obvious to those who are already thinking about the long game.
-The challenge therefore becomes convincing those stuck in a short-term, quarter-by-quarter mindset that establishing a sound design system is a smart investment in the future.
+The challenge, therefore, becomes convincing those stuck in a short-term, quarter-by-quarter mindset that establishing a sound design system is a smart investment in the future.

 ### A matter of time
 > The hard part is building the machine that builds the product.” <cite>[Dennis Crowley](http://techcrunch.com/2011/03/03/founder-stories-foursquare-crowley-machine/) </cite>